Mentzelia multiflora: Distribution

 This species prefers dry, sandy, well-drained soil.
 They require direct sunlight and are not found growing in the shade.

 Description

 Mentzelia multiflora grows to about 2–2.5 ft tall.
 It has shiny white stems and numerous branches.
 Its sticky, bright green leaves are covered with hairs containing minute barbs.

 The flowers are around 5 cm in diameter, are yellow in colour and normally have ten petals.
 The flowers open in late afternoon and close in the morning.
-The flowers are hermaphrodite and flower from July to August.
+The flowers are hermaphrodite and flower from March to October.
+The plant does not live for more than three years.